concordusapps/alchemist/README.md

 $ alchemist db <command> --sql
 ```

-Use `--sql` on any database operation to not actually perform the operation but print all SQL that would be executed to stdout`.
+Use `--sql` on any database operation to not actually perform the operation but print all SQL that would be executed to stdout.

 #### db init